Woods, in two senses, may be seen near one (5)

 'woods in two senses' is the first definition.

-Although both the answer and definition are adjectives, I cannot understand how one could define the other.
+Although both the answer and definition are adjectives, I can't understand how one could define the other.

 'seen near one' is the second definition.

-Both the definition and answer are adjectives.
-Maybe you can see an association between them that I can't see?
+Both the answer and definition are adjectives.
+Maybe there's an association between them I don't understand?

 'may be' acts as a link.